hansonmcoombs/training-basic_python/sphinx/source/basic_objects.rst

     x = 'my string'
     y = "also my string"
-    z = "my string can contain quotes 'like this one'" x
+    z = "my string can contain quotes of the other type 'like this one'" x
     y
     z